antonk-liv/conservation_pipeline/README.md

 | Re            | 2.2.1         | [Re more info](https://docs.python.org/3/library/re.html)   |
 | Pandas        | 1.3.5         | [Pandas more info](https://pandas.pydata.org/)              |

-**If Anaconda is available, the user can install all libraries via Anaconda Navigator under * *Environments* * or via Anaconda Prompt using a relevant installation command for a given module/library.**
+**If [Anaconda](https://pages.github.com/) is available on the system, the user can install all libraries via Anaconda Navigator under *Environments* or via Anaconda Prompt using a relevant installation command for a given module/library.**